akka/alpakka/docs/src/main/paradox/pravega.md

 ### EventWriter configuration

-A Pravega Flow or Sink needs a WriterSettings to operate, it can be build from configuration and programmatically customized:
+A Pravega Flow or Sink needs a @apidoc[WriterSettings] to operate, it can be build from configuration and programmatically customized:

-If you want to use a routing key, you need to provide an extraction function from your messages.
+If you want to use a @extref[routing key](pravega:/pravega-concepts/#ordering-guarantees), you need to provide a key extractor to @apidoc[WriterSettingsBuilder] via @apidoc[withKeyExtractor](WriterSettingsBuilder){ scala="#withKeyExtractor" java="#withKeyExtractor" } for your message type Scala.

 Scala
 :   @@snip[snip](/pravega/src/test/scala/docs/scaladsl/PravegaSettingsSpec.scala) { #writer-settings }